robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

 *   **4. Total Fault Tolerance**:
     Before a worker begins calculating a local histogram, it places an **Ephemeral ZNode Lock** over the job.
     If that worker pod suddenly bursts into flames and dies, its TCP session with ZooKeeper terminates.
 ZooKeeper instantly realizes the worker is dead and purges the Ephemeral Lock.
     The remaining living workers immediately see that the job is "unlocked" and orphaned, allowing another worker to instantly claim it and compute the data.
-The external user never event suspects that a node physically exploded mid-process!
+The external user never even suspects that a node physically exploded mid-process!
 This is the true power of **Distribution Transparency**.